krry/atmanaut.me/content/posts/a-call-to-un-ism.md

 This rising crisis is the shock we require to reach the next octave.
 Have courage.
 Keep calm and listen with your heart.

-This is an open letter to those who envision themselves to be identified <!--more-->as a member of a race, a generation, a political party, a gender, a nation, an orientation, a corporation, an ethnicity, a faith, a culture, a religion, a body, a family, a profession, and even moreso to those who attempt to generalize the identity of others or to classify individuals into taxonomies or categories.
+This is an open letter to those who envision themselves to be identified <!--more-->as a member of a group, a class, an organization, a race, a generation, a political party, a gender, a nation, an orientation, a corporation, an ethnicity, a faith, a culture, a religion, a body, a family, a profession, and even moreso to those who attempt to generalize the identity of others or to classify individuals into taxonomies or categories.

-Identities aside, know first that black and brown and yellow and red lives matter.
-All.
-Life.
-And remember to breathe.
-Breath is life, and time is breath.

 Here is the mindset I would take as a human being in these tumultuous times:

 > I wholly support the sovereignty of every conscious being, and I fervently call for the end of violence toward and oppression of anyone based on how they appear.
 I stand with everyone who has been mistreated or disrespected based on an attribute of their body or mind.
 I vow to be a pillar of compassion and equanimity, to listen to all perspectives with an open heart, to accept only what I need, and to give everything I can.
 I reject and contest preferential treatment based on appearance.
 I commit to sharing privilege evenly among all denizens of earth until it is no more.
 I devote myself to guiding us toward the awareness, acknowledgment, and acceptance of our sovereignty.

-> In kind I must request that no one refer to me as a skin color, or as a gender, or by any other label.
-For decades I have selected the Other bubbles.
-When required to say more, I have opted to be labeled North American, sometimes Terran, sometimes merely Human.
+> In kind I must request that no one refer to me as a gender, an age, a skin color, or by any other label.
+For decades I have selected the **Other** bubbles.
+When obliged to say more, I have opted to be labeled North American, sometimes Terran, sometimes merely Human.
 Truth told, even these are unwanted and inaccurate.
 I do not expect to change anyone's mind but my own, but to my mind these classifications do not belong in my identity.

 ## I am, yes, but that is it.
 I am that I am.

 To refer to me, please use my name, Kerry, or "you", "we", or "us".
 These represent the totality of the identifiers to which I consent.
 All of us, every conscious being, may exercise this option to self-identify, and we all must agree to hold these sovereign self-identifications sacred in mutual respect.